Partitioning, duality, and linkage disequilibria in the Moran model with recombination: The model and the genealogical approach

 for $z \in E,\ w \in E - z$ (where $E - z := \{v \mid z + v \in E\}$) and $\varLambda (z,\, z) = - \sum\limits_{\substack{v \in E-z:\\ v \neq 0}} \ \varLambda(z, z + v)$. \end{definition}

-\paragraph{Limits of the forward model.} Consider now the family of processes $\{Z_t^{(N)}\}_{t\geqslant 0}$, $N=1,2, \dotsc$, where we add the upper index to indicate dependence on population size.
-Also consider the normalised version $\{Z_t^{(N)}/N\}_{t\geqslant 0}$; $Z_t^{(N)}/N$ is a random probability measure on $\XX$.
-For $N \to \infty$ and without any rescaling of the $\ra$ or of time, the sequence $\{Z_t^{(N)}\}_{t\geqslant 0}$ converges to the solution of the \emph{deterministic single-crossover equation}
+\paragraph{Limits of the forward model.} Consider now the family of processes $\{Z_t^{(N)}\}_{t\geqslant 0}^{}$, $N=1,2, \dotsc$, where we add the upper index to indicate dependence on population size.
+Also consider the normalised version $\{Z_t^{(N)}/N\}_{t\geqslant 0}^{}$; $Z_t^{(N)}/N$ is a random probability measure on $\XX$.
+For $N \to \infty$ and without any rescaling of the $\ra$ or of time, the sequence $\{Z_t^{(N)}\}_{t\geqslant 0}^{}$ converges to the solution of the \emph{deterministic single-crossover equation}

 with initial value $\omega^{}_0$, $\omega^{}_0$ a probability measure, and we assume that $\lim_{N \to\infty} Z_0^{(N)}/N=\omega^{}_0$.
-This is a \emph{law of large numbers} and due to \citet[Thm.
-11.2.1]{EthierKurtz}.
+This is a \emph{dynamical law of large numbers} and due to \citet[Thm.~11.2.1]{EthierKurtz}.
 The precise statement as well as the proof are perfectly analogous to Proposition 1 in \citet{BaakeHerms}, which assumes a slightly different sampling scheme for recombination.
 We therefore leave out the details here.
 The deterministic single-crossover equation~\eqref{detreco} was investigated by \citet{BaakeBaake} and \citet{Baake}.
 For comparison, note that, in view of Remark~\ref{rem:altmodel}, the probability $\r{\A}{}$ in~\eqref{detreco} is multiplied by the unit rate at which each individual reproduces, and this way turns into a recombination \emph{rate}.

-The Moran model with recombination also has a well-known diffusion limit, which emerges when $N \to \infty$ under $N \r{\A}{} \to \o{\A}{}$, $\A \in \OP_2(S)$, after a speedup of time by a factor of $N$.
+The Moran model with recombination also has a well-known diffusion limit, which emerges when $N \to \infty$ under $N \r{\A}{} \to \o{\A}{}$, $\o{\A}{}$ a constant, $\A \in \OP_2(S)$, after a speedup of time by a factor of $N$.
 In the case of two loci and two alleles, this goes back to \citet{OhtaKimura}; see also \citet[Chap.~8.2]{Durrett} for a modern exposition.
 Two loci with an arbitrary (but finite) number of alleles are treated by \citet{JenkinsFearnheadSong}.
-This can be readily generalised to the case of a finite number of loci with a finite number of alleles, but we do not spell it out here, since we will not draw on the diffusion limit of the forward process later.
+This should readily generalise to the case of a finite number of loci with a finite number of alleles, but we do not spell it out here, since we will not draw on the diffusion limit of the forward process later.